tytydraco/yessleep/out/Have_you_heard_about_ChatBDP.md

 **log\_eve012:**

 After their first session, the chat logs were fairly innocuous.
 They had two long chats everyday for under a week.
 I read through them all.
-Iit wasn't until I reached 012 that I felt like there was something worth flagging.
+It wasn't until I reached 012 that I felt like there was something worth flagging.
 Again, I've copied the text verbatim below.

 &#x200B;